TL;DR Answer Box

 - Your goal is wealth-building through real estate

-- You can manage (or outsource) property-related tasks without stretching your budget or sanity
+- You can run conservative numbers without stretching your budget—or your sanity

 ✨ Next Steps: Clarity Before Commitment